proteo

 Span[10][12] controls the distances between the left and right parts by detuning the right one from 4 octaves below to 1 one octave higher.

-…some thoughts form our blog
+…some thoughts from our blog

 We started working on Proteo almost four years ago after discovering Daphne Oram's incredible Oramics, or, at least, what we thought it was.